kartikpavan/CryptoBin/README.md

 ### COIN_BIN provides a fundamental analysis of the crypto market.
 In addition to tracking price, volume and market capitalisation.

+#### To start tracking your favourite crypto coin either create an account or sign in with google.
 ### Tools used

 -   React Js